LorenzoTarricone/Physics-of-superconductors/README.md

 > Remember that life can't always be a beautiful and elegant formula R.Zecchina

-In this file is contained the work i've made on superconductors with some of my classmates.
-In particular I Worked on the introduction, the qualitative and analytical description of the Meissner Effect and the concluding overview on the possible applications.
+In this file is contained the work I've made on superconductors with some of my classmates.
+In particular I worked on the introduction, the qualitative and analytical description of the Meissner Effect and the concluding overview on the possible applications.

 Enjoy the reading!